Kali-Hac/Hi-MPC/README.md

 Please download the pre-processed datasets into the directory ``Datasets/``. <br/>

 ### Usage
-To (1) train the Hi-MPC to obtain skeleton representations (MSMR) and (2) validate their effectiveness on the person re-ID task on CASIA B under **single-condition** and **cross-condition** settings, please simply run the following command:
+To (1) train the Hi-MPC model to obtain skeleton representations (MSMR) and (2) validate their effectiveness on the person re-ID task on CASIA B under **single-condition** and **cross-condition** settings, please simply run the following command:

 ```bash
 python Hi-MPC.py --dataset CAISA_B --probe_type nm.nm --length 40